-If you've been accused of domestic abuse or alleged for doing a criminal act, the first thing you should do is get legal advice.
+If you've been accused of domestic abuse or a criminal act, the first thing you should do is get legal advice.
 Working with a trained expert from the start ensures that you will be able to offer the strongest possible defense, especially in instances involving domestic violence charges, which are notoriously tough to clear.
 One of the most startling facts regarding restraining orders is that in nearly half the cases necessitating a restraining order, no allegations of physical violence are made.
 A restraining order can be issued against someone who is suspected of harassing someone else and causing them emotional distress.
 This might involve making numerous phone calls or causing a disturbance or a scene in a public location.
 It can even encompass the mere threat of violence; for example, if a man is accused of threatening to commit physical assault or harassment, a restraining order may be issued.
 You must abide by the restraining order, irrespective of how odd those false accusations are or if your spouse lied when he or she filed it.
 If you have been issued a restraining order, you should not approach your spouse since you might wind up in jail.

 In Massachusetts, there are two kinds of restraining orders: abuse prevention orders and harassment protection orders.
 In certain contentious family law matters, one party would seek a restraining order against the other based on false claims of abuse or harassment to win custody or control of the home.
 You have your legal options for fighting a false restraining order.
 It might be tough to fight against a false restraining order, depending on the unique circumstances surrounding the restraining order allegation.
 To challenge a restraining order in Massachusetts, the first important thing you can do is learn the laws of the state.